ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/models/index.md

 # Models

-Using `edit`'s data, pipeline and model tools, it has been possible to create 'built' models for easy experimentation and testing.
+Using `pyearthtools`'s data, pipeline and model tools, it has been possible to create 'built' models for easy experimentation and testing.

 Currently implemented are: